 - Complementary therapies

 Watson, K, Hatcher, D & Good, A 2019, 'A randomised controlled trial of Lavender (Lavandula Angustifolia) and Lemon Balm (Melissa Officinalis) essential oils for the treatment of agitated behaviour in older people with and without dementia', COMPLEMENTARY THERAPIES IN MEDICINE, vol. 42, pp. 366-373.View/Download from: Publisher's site

-Watson, K, Chang, E & Johnson, A 2012, 'The efficacy of complementary therapies for agitation among older people in residential care facilities: a systematic review', JBI Database of Systematic Reviews and Implementation Reports, vol. 10, no. 53, pp. 3414-3486.View/Download from: Publisher's site
+Watson, K, Chang, E & Johnson, A 2012, 'The efficacy of complementary therapies for agitation among older people in residential care facilities: a systematic review', JBI Library of Systematic Reviews, vol. 10, no. 53, pp. 3414-3486.View/Download from: Publisher's site

 Watson, K & McNally, S 2013, 'Understanding the ageing process : pharmacology and complementary therapies' in Caring for Older People in Australia Principles for Nursing Practice, pp. 171-202.